andersonopt/website/content/blog/product-release-notes-7-21-20.md

 Recommended process:

 * Create new project near to the area you want to evaluate using the prescan tool.
-* Draw a polygon Drawing menu > User drawing tools > polygon icon to mark out the area of the map that you want to analyze.
+* Draw a polygon Drawing menu > User drawing tools >
 *

 ## Updated Buildable Area Analysis